-Longer term displacement can lead to changes in abundance or distribution patterns of the species in the affected region (Bejder et al., 2006b; Blackwell et al., 2004; Teilmann et al., 2006).
+Longer term displacement can lead to changes in abundance or distribution patterns of the species in the affected region (Bejder et al., 2006); Blackwell et al., 2004; Teilmann et al., 2006).
 For example, gray whales in Baja California abandoned a historical breeding lagoon in the mid-1960s due to an increase in dredging and commercial shipping operations, and only repopulated the lagoon after shipping activities had ceased for several years (Bryant et al., 1984).
 Mysticetes in the northeast tended to adjust to vessel traffic over a number a of years, trending towards more neutral behavioral responses to passing vessels (Watkins, 1986), indicating that some animals may habituate to high levels of human activity.
-A study on bottlenose dolphin responses to vessel approaches found that lesser reactions in populations, or it could be that the more sensitive animals in this population previously abandoned the area of higher human activity (Bejder et al., 2006a).
+A study on bottlenose dolphin responses to vessel approaches found that lesser reactions in populations of dolphins regularly subjected to high levels of vessel traffic could be a sign of habituation, or it could be that the more sensitive animals in this population previously abandoned the area of higher human activity (Bejder et al., 2006a).

 Population characteristics such as if a population is open or closed to immigration and emigration can influence sensitivity to disturbance as well; closed populations could not withstand a higher probability of disturbance compared to open populations with no limitation on food (New et al., 2020).
-Still, predicting population trends or long-term displacement patterns due to anthropogenic disturbance is challenging due to limited information and survey data for many species over sufficient temporal and spatial scales, as well as a full understanding of how other factors, such as oceanographic oscillations and climate change, affect presence (e.g., see Figure D.6-4).
+Still, predicting population trends or long-term displacement patterns due to anthropogenic disturbance is challenging due to limited information and survey data for many species over sufficient temporal and spatial scales, as well as a full understanding of how other factors, such as oceanographic oscillations and climate change, affect presence (e.g., see Figure D.4-4).